 Scope of project: Capture, liquefaction, pipe transfer, storage on quay.

-Strategic Partners: Aker Carbon Capture for capture technology, Northern Lights (Equinor, Shell and Total) for transport & storage.
+Strategic Partners: SLB Capturi for capture technology, Northern Lights (Equinor, Shell and Total) for transport & storage.

 Annual volume of CO2 captured: Approximately 400,000 tonnes per year.